OUR MISSION

 Values that guide our work.

-• We are committed to disrupting power imbalances and entrenched systems of oppression including white supremacy, capitalism, imperialism, and the carceral state.
+Committed to disrupting white supremacy, capitalism, imperialism, patriarchy, and the carceral state.

-• We strive to avoid responding from a position of urgency and crisis, taking a long view of the needs and goals of the communities we serve.
+We strive to create sustainable systems, addressing urgency and crisis with the long-view needs and goals of the communities we serve.